rfeinberg3/ecomAssistant/eAS/README.md

 ```

 ## Issues
-- Due to strange  files, the directory needs to be labeled `experiments/default/indexes/INDEX_NAME` to be properly registered by the `RunConfig()`.
+- Due to strange loading issues with the Indexing files, the directory needs to be labeled `experiments/default/indexes/INDEX_NAME` to be properly registered by the `RunConfig()`.
 It also needs to be in the same directory as the file running it.

 ## References